4 surprising ways to get cash back

 Originally published last year and updated with new information.

-Discuss: Money for nothing: 4 free, proven ways to get cash back without even trying
+Discuss: Surprising ways to get cash back without even trying, from your credit card and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.